-I have this crazy idea that with the right knowledge, perseverance, writing habits, and dedication to quality, it IS possible for any author to bring their work to the next level.
+I have this crazy idea that with the right knowledge, perseverance, daily writing habit, and dedication to quality, it IS possible for any author to bring their work to the next level.

 If an author doesn’t appear to have “it” and they’re not committed to learning how to get “it,” they’re most likely not going to be invested enough in their work to get help from an outside professional in the first place.